reaganhenke/narrative-jam-6/README.md

 - [ ] livestream overlay background?
 - [ ] response/dialogue background? how should the speaker name render?
 #### audio puzzle screen
 - [ ] translator art
+- [ ] button backgrounds
+- [ ] slider design? unsure how much control we have
+- [ ] soundwave art for paused, bad, ok, and good
+- [ ] continue button